Don Richardson (arranger): 1960s

 He did the arrangements for the single by Tony And The Initials, "End Of Summer" backed with "Again - Off Again".
 This was released on the W & G label in 1963.

 In 1969, the single "Saint Paul, which was produced by Peter Dawkins, and arranged by him became a number one hit, staying in that position for six weeks.

 1970s

 He did the arrangements for Eliza Keil's album Raindrops Keep Fallin' On My Head, which was released on the Philips label in 1970.

 In 1971, he did the arrangements for the a single by Abe Phillips who died later that year.
 The song "Don't Think You Remember Me", which had the backing of New Zealand Symphony Orchestra was described in an article as being "hauntingly beautiful".
-Also that year, he worked with producer Peter Dawkins on a Bunny Walters singe, "Can't Keep You Out Of My Heart" as musical director.
+Also that year, he worked with producer Peter Dawkins on a Bunny Walters single, "Can't Keep You Out Of My Heart" as musical director.

 He produced the single "Life On Mars" backed for Steve Allen, which was released in 1972.